How it works

 Here are some ideas for making the most of your time in Mykonos now that you are free from your baggage.
 Some notable places to relax before a flight are Elia Beach, Paradise Beach, and Kalafati.
 You can also go for a hike around Sifnos' Castle, Chora-Agia Kyriaki, and Notia (Paroikias Parou).
 And if you’re looking for a night on the town, check out 180 deg Sunset Bar - Mykonos, Jackie O, and Veranda.

 How do I store luggage in Mykonos with Bounce?You can store your luggage very quickly and easily.
 Simply select a location here.
 Find the shop that meets your preferences in terms of location & hours.
 Once you’ve chosen a location, you can book in under 2 minutes.
-We’ll ask for payment details upfront, but you can cancel your reservation if you end up not needing it.

 Space does fill up so booking before you go there is required, but you can show up right away.
 With your booking confirmation in hand, we’ll give you the exact details and directions to the shop.
 Once there, all you have to do is show your booking confirmation and we’ll tag and check in your bags.